Wifsimster/overwatch/README.md

 # Overwatch
 Personal home automation with real time messaging for Raspberry Pi 3

+## Alpha version
+Work in progress... you can check out my work and ask for new feature leater.

 Current functions:
 - Date & time
 - Freebox